storj/docs/app/(docs)/object-mount/windows/installation/page.md

 [Download](https://link.storjshare.io/s/ju4fw3iep5pp2bxqioi7dlaaxqgq/object-mount-builds/latest/Windows/) the latest Object Mount `.exe` Windows installer program.

-**Note:** To obtain additional licenses or if you are not Storj customer, reach out to your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch).
+**Note:** Storj customers have 2 free licenses included.
+To obtain additional licenses or if you are not a Storj customer, reach out to your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch).

 ## Step 2: Install the Object Mount App